dejmedus/auto-term/README.md

 1. Open your workspace in VS Code.
 2. Create a [`terminal.config.json`](#terminal-configuration) file in the root of your workspace.
 3. Open the command palette `cmd + shift + p`
-4. Type `Auto Terminal: Action` and select an action.
+4. Type `Auto Terminal: Action` and select an action

 ### Terminal Configuration File